 Calvert County 4-H

 4-H clubs are located throughout Calvert County for youths between the ages of 8 and 18.
-4-H'ers learn life skills and leadership development through a variety of 4-H projects like leadership, livestock and horse care, pet care, nutrition, clothing design and construction, and basic computer skills.
-Although a 4-H'er may take on any project, some clubs specialize in a project area.
+4-Hers learn life skills and leadership development through a variety of 4-H projects like leadership, livestock and horse care, pet care, nutrition, clothing design and construction, basic computer skills and robotics.
+Although a 4-Her may take on any project, some clubs specialize in a project area.
 Clover Club programs are open to all children ages 5-7.
-Contact the 4-H office for more information about the 4-H clubs near you (listed below) or becoming a 4-H volunteer.
+Contact the UME-Calvert 4-H office for more information about the 4-H clubs near you (listed below) or becoming a 4-H volunteer.

 - Battle Creek 4-H Club - Meets in Prince Frederick.
 General interest club with various projects including animals, agriculture, community service, crafts, and other areas of interest.

-- Giddy-Up 4-H Horse and Pony Club - Meets at Broomes Island Civic Center.
+- Giddy-Up 4-H Horse and Pony Club - Meets the 1st Sunday of each month at 2pm at various locations.
 Emphasis on horses and community service.

 School Based Clubs

 - Judy Center Blooming Cloverbuds - Meets at Patuxent Elementary School in Lusby

 - Appeal Elementary School - Green Team meets at Appeal Elementary School in Lusby

 - Tidewater 4-H - Meets in Huntingtown.
 This club also has a Clover Program for ages 5-7

 Club Charters - Click on this link for instructions on chartering your club.

 - Public Relations Affirmative Action Efforts by Club

 Guidelines for Scholarships and Financial Awards - Calvert County